 France holds a special place in my heart, especially since it is one of the first countries abroad that I have traveled to.
-With that in mind, I bet that a lot of people have this country high up on their bucket lists — which comes as no surprise because France is the kind of destination that can easily seduce travelers, what with its art de vivre (art of living), grand culture, sweeping landscapes, charming cafe terraces, intricate architecture and many other attractive features.
+With that in mind, I bet that a lot of people have this country high up on their bucket lists — which comes as no surprise because France is the kind of destination that can easily attract travelers, what with its art de vivre (art of living), grand culture, sweeping landscapes, charming cafe terraces, intricate architecture, and many other attractive features.
+(France Facts)

 However, what not a lot of people know is that there’s more to France than Paris, that there are several notions that are not true about the French… and so on, and so forth.

-Surely I have met a lot of French people and are friends with some of them, but I feel that I’m in no place to tell you the real facts about their country and culture because it’s a whole lot better to hear it from a local!
-Hence, I have invited Anne to give you some of the top 10 things that you should know about her home country.
+Surely I have met a lot of French people and am friends with some, but I feel that I’m in no place to tell you the real facts about their country and culture because it’s a whole lot better to hear it from a local!
+Hence, I have invited Anne to give you some of the top 10 France facts that you should know about her home country.

 I am the co-founder of the blog: What Doesn’t Suck, a refreshingly honest and joyfully offensive travel and lifestyle guide, that aims to provide tips and funny stories without all the nonsense.

-For my home country, certainly, when people think of France, or Paris, a few words come always to their minds: the French girls, croissants, baguette, snails, “rude” or maybe beret.
+For my home country, certainly, when people think of France or Paris, a few words come always to their minds: the French girls, croissants, baguettes, snails, “rude” or maybe beret.